The procurement strategy

 There will be no requirement for bidders to participate in joint audits.

-Except for the development lots, each lot in its final form will reflect a sensible balance of geography and a blend of the different authority types, taking account of the guiding principles used when making auditor appointments.
-Most lots are likely to include one or more public interest entity (PIE) audits.
-However, in addition to the two development lots, two further lots will exclude any PIE audits.
+Except for the “development” lots, each lot in its final form will reflect a sensible balance of geography and a blend of the different authority types, taking account of the guiding principles used when making auditor appointments as set out in para 51 below.
+Only the six largest lots will include one or more public interest entity (PIE) audits.
+In addition the three development lots will exclude any audits of Unitary Councils, Metropolitan Borough Councils, London Borough Councils and County Councils.

-The indicative value of each lot will be expressed by reference to the ‘audited body notional value’ (ABNV), which comprises the published scale fees for 2021/22 for all opted-in bodies.
-This will establish a consistent baseline for bidder’s pricing.
+The indicative value of each lot will be expressed by reference to the ‘audited body notional value’ (ABNV), which comprises the published scale fees for 2021/22 for all opted-in bodies plus actual and estimated recurring fee variations for 2019/20 audits.
+This will establish a consistent baseline for bidders’ pricing.

 Within the invitation to tender we will provide further information that will be helpful to bidders in their consideration of bid prices covering: